evanbergeron/lockfree-bdd/index.md

 ## Results

 This section is in progress.
 We finally have a working implementation and are currently benchmarking.
+Our test suite includes nqueens of various sizes and a couple of ISCA85 circuits, in particular the C1908 circuit.

 ## Future Work